HumanoidSandvichDispenser/availabili.tf/README.md

 ## CS 333 Project

 Test coverage is 81% with several unit tests and 5 integration tests.
-GitHub Actions are used to run the tests on every push to the master branch.
+Tests are located in `backend-flask/tests` GitHub Actions are used to run the tests on every push to the master branch.
 If the tests fail or the test coverage drops below 75%, the workflow will fail.
 If the workflow succeeds, a docker will be built and pushed into the GitHub container registry.
 The docker image will be tagged with the latest tag.
 A Komodo deployment will automatically be triggered to deploy the new image to the environment.

 ## Screenshots